Before using your device, you will need to enable the electronic bag tag feature in your Alaska Airlines app.

 A fully updated electronic bag tag will display your name and flight information in clear black font on a white background.

 Occasionally the Alaska app displays the successful update message prematurely, or the connection between the phone and device is broken just before the update is fully completed.
 This will result in a dim or blurry screen, or a screen that displays the flight information in white font on a black background.
+If you can see vertical green bars along the sides of the screen, your device has not fully updated.
 If you are able to see vertical green bars along the sides of the screen, your device has not fully updated.

 If this happens please update your electronic bag tag again and leave your phone connected to the device for 5 seconds after you receive the successful update message.